QianhuiWan/resonant_universe/story1_field.md

 - **Particles are not little things inside a field.
 Particles are the field—with a bump.**

-- You are made of waves.
-Stable, incredibly organized waves.
+- You are made of waves, stable, incredibly organized waves.

 ### 2. Quarks and the Fields Beneath Them

 Quarks are the building blocks of protons and neutrons, which then form atoms.
-But quarks themselves are not objects—they are excitations in quark fields.
+But quarks themselves are not objects, they are excitations in quark fields.

 We never observe a single free quark.
 Why?
 Because quarks are permanently confined by the gluon field, which carries the strong force.